inkVerb/VIP/301-shell/Lesson-01.md

 | **3** : `./01-if-file myfile`

-*Note it says nothing because "myfile" does not exist*
+*Note it says nothing because the file "myfile" does not exist*

 | **4** : `ls`